 ● New coverage using the AEP is effective January 1st.

-Individuals can make changes such as to select a:
+Individuals can make changes during the AEP such as select a:

 ● different plan from their current Medicare Advantage company..

 ● plan with a different Medicare Advantage company;..